-To test our approach in the real world, we create a dataset in a hall with a static Velodyne HDL-64E lidar sensor.
-We record the scene 13 times with an average of 65 scans per run.
-In between the scanning phases, we change the scene by adding and removing objects.
-Two of the sequences include moving people.
-Overall, we generate 169 scenarios by concatenating every pair of sequences, including the combinations of each sequence with itself to simulate static scenes.
+To test our approach in hardware experiments, we create a dataset in a hall with a static Velodyne HDL-64E lidar sensor.
+We record the scene s = 13 times with an average of 65 scans per run.
+In between the scanning phases, we rebuild the scene by adding and removing objects.
+In this way, we obtain s = 13 sequences of measurements, two of them including moving people.
+We generate $s^2 = 169$ scenarios by concatenating every pair of sequences, including the combinations of each sequence with itself to simulate static scenes.
 For each scenario, we define the ground truth as the map generated from the second sequence of observations.
-Fig. 1 shows a typical scene of the overall dataset.
+We show an example view of the scene in Fig. 1.

 We search for breakpoints between each pair of laser scans.
-For P_1 in (8), we use the cross-validation values from the simulation runs.
+For $P_1$ in (8), we use the cross-validation values from the simulation runs.
 We compute the RMSE per voxel between the map generated from TRUE and the maps calculated from the individual approaches.
 Since the majority of voxels does not change, BASE has a low error.
 To demonstrate that the individual approaches outperform the baseline-approach, we conduct a one-tailed, paired-sample t-test.
 The p-values in Tab.
 I correspond to the probability that the corresponding algorithm produces a smaller error than the baseline approach.
 The variances of the RMSE over the individual scenarios are always three orders of magnitude smaller than the mean.
 With the proposed method, all three measures significantly outperform the baseline.
-For the decay-rate model, the entropybased approach performs best.
-Considering that large regions of the environment remain static, the good performance of
+For the decay-rate model, the entropy-based approach performs best.
+Considering that large regions of the environment remain static, the good performance of ENT is in accordance

-2In case of the decay-rate model, the map values λ can vary from zero to infinity.
-Therefore, we transform λ into the interval [0, 1] by the formula $P{ref} = 1 - \exp(-\lambda \cdot l)$.
-Here, P{ref} can be interpreted as the probability that a perpendicularly incident laser beam is reflected within a voxel with value λ and edge length l.
+&lt;sup>2 In case of the decay-rate model, the map values $\lambda$ can vary from zero to infinity.
+Therefore, we transform $\lambda$ into the interval [0, 1] by the formula $P{ref} = 1 - \exp(-\lambda \cdot l)$ .
+Here, $P{ref}$ can be interpreted as the probability that a perpendicularly incident laser beam is reflected within a voxel with value $\lambda$ and edge length l.